Valentin-Metz/writeup_apparmor/readme.md

 in case the first one is making problems.
 You'll be surprised by how many systems and even minimalist dev-containers ship with perl installed.

-In any case, inserting this into the deployment script leaves us with a simple, but functional reverse shell.
+In any case, inserting this into the deployment script leaves us with a simple, but functional reverse shell.\
+You might also find this useful if you ever have to debug a CI/CD pipeline.

 ### 2. Inspecting the target program
 Let us take a quick look at the Ghidra disassembler output of relevant section of the `measure` program: